ocaml/ocaml.org/data/tutorials/language/0lg_10_polymorphic_variants.md

 ### Performances

+TODO: Expand this text

 > There is one more downside: the runtime cost.
-A value Pair (x,y) occupies 3 words in memory, while a value `Pair (x,y) occupies 6 words.
+A value `Pair (x, y)` occupies 3 words in memory, while a value `` `Pair (x, y)`` occupies 6 words.

 Guillaume Melquiond

 ## When to Use Polymorphic Variant

-Polymorphic variants

-The YAGNI (You Aren't Gonna Need It) principle can be applied to polymorphic variants.
-Unless the code is arguably improved by having several pattern matching over different types sharing the same tag, polymorphic variants are probably not needed.
+Only using polymorphic variants is over engineering, it should be avoided.
+Polymorphic variants aren't an extension of simple variants.
+From data perspective, polymorphic variants and simple variants are equivalent.
+They both are sum types in the algebraic data types sense, both with parametric polymorphism and recursion.
+Back quote isn't a difference that matters.
+The only meaningful difference is the type checking algorithm.
+Therefore, deciding when to use polymorphic variants boils down to another question:
+> Do I need nominally or structurally type checked variants?

+Answering this isn't significantly easier, but it helps narrowing what to consider.
+The key difference lies on the way pattern matching is type checked.
+Polymorphic variant induce functions which intrinsically accepts more data that simple variants.
+This is a consequence of the subtyping relation between polymorphic variant types.

+In a precautionary approach (inspired by [KISS](https://en.wikipedia.org/wiki/KISS_principle) or [YAGNI](https://en.wikipedia.org/wiki/You_aren%27t_gonna_need_it) design principles), using simple variants should be the default.
+However, they can feel too tight.
+Here are a some clues indicating this:
+* Many variant declaration looking alike
+* Equivalent constructor duplicated in several variants
+* Variant declared for a single-purpose
+* Variant declaration feeling made up or artificial

+Having difficulties finding names for simple variants may be smell for one of the above.
+When such discomfort is felt, polymorphic variants may not be the solution, but they can be considered.
+Keeping in mind they may ease some parts but at the expense of understandability, precision and performances.
+Hopefully, very soon, large language model chatbots will be able to refactor variants of some sort into the other.
+This will ease experimentation.

+To conclude, remember a simple variant that naturally encodes some data should remain a simple variant.

 ## Conclusion